JacobEdelman/lark/README.md

 complete.

 ## Use
-Lark is used in the following manner: `python lark [space seperated file names to execute]`
+Lark is used in the following manner: `python lark [space separated file names to execute]`

 ## Examples